-There are some clinics that focus solely on occupational therapy, and these are usually in the pediatric and hand-therapy disciplines.
+There are some clinics that focus solely on occupational therapy, and these are typically in the pediatric and hand-therapy disciplines.

-WebPT has put together a great resource about starting a physical therapy clinic from scratch.
-Their model can certainly be followed for starting any type of therapy clinic.
-They help you think through key questions to get your business off the ground like should you have a specialty, what equipment should you buy, and what’s the best way to manage operations?
+If you’re ready to start your own practice, WebPT has put together a great resource about starting a therapy clinic from scratch.
+While written for a physical therapy clinic, their model can certainly be followed for starting any type of therapy clinic.
+The guide helps you think through key questions to get your business off the ground like should you have a specialty, what equipment should you buy, and what’s the best way to manage operations?